consected/restructure/docs/admin_reference/user_roles/role_definition.md

 Every new *role name* that is created within an app that didn't previously exist, will have an additional entry made with the assigned user `template@template`

 This is a template user that allows export of all roles to other servers when using the *App Type* export functionality.
 In most cases there should be no reason to edit the template definition.
 An app administrator defining an app may occasionally disable a template entry to ensure that a *role name* that is no longer used will be exported.

+## Assignment to App Types

+Typically, each definition is assigned to an **App Type**.
+The current *app type* a user is using selects the appropriate definitions to apply.

+A special case allows definitions to have a null *app type*, in which case the definition is available to users irrespective of their current *app type* (i.e. in all *app types*).

+Unlike other definitions, those assigned to an *app type* and those with a null *app type* are treated the same.
+Order of precedence is based purely on alphabetic *role name*.
+Therefore, for roles with a null *app type* it is recommended to use a *role name* starting with '**z**' so that it is clear where in the priority they will fall across all apps.